Fiona is a South African through and through. She couldn't imagine living anywhere else.

 The Karkloof Canopy Tours

-If you are not sure about managing yourself on the zip lines, the guides will be more than happy to guide you.
-However, the worst thing that you can do is to grab the line – this acts as a break.
-If you then follow it up by letting go of the line (like some people who will remain nameless), you will find yourself stranded in the middle of the line and will have to try to pull yourself in.
-So make sure that you don’t grab the line!
+If you follow it up by letting go of the line (like some people who remain nameless), you will find yourself stranded in the middle of the line and have to try to pull yourself in.
+So make sure that you don’t grab the rope!

 Head off to Butterflies for Africa?